dankulkarni1/install_tomcat_with_ansible_and_terraform_on_azure/README.md

 # Usage

 ## Pre-Requisites

 Please make sure you have `sshpass` installed locally.
 You can do this by simply `sudo apt-get install sshpass -y`

 Please also make sure you have Terraform v0.11.13 installed and have logged into the Azure CLI with `az login`

+If you don't have azure cli installed you can easily install in one step with `curl -L https://aka.ms/InstallAzureCli | bash`

 # Creating Infrastructure